kubestone/kubestone/docs/devguide.md

 !!! hint
     If you are not familiar with Kubebuilder, it is advised to read through it's [super awesome documentation](https://book.kubebuilder.io).
-It contains very detailed information on how a reconcile loop should be created.
+It contains very detailed information on how the reconcile loop should be created.
 This information will be essential if you would like to add support for a new benchmark in Kubestone.